seemslegit42/aevonos/docs/DATABASE.md

     -   `judasFactor`: A decimal representing the reduction factor in a 'hollow win' scenario from the Judas Algorithm.

 ### `PulseProfile`
 -   **Purpose**: The core of the Klepsydra Engine.
-Stores each user's unique "luck" parameters, including their oscillation frequency and phase, allowing for personalized, dynamic odds in games of chance.
+Stores each user's unique "luck" parameters and dynamic psychological state.
 -   **Key Fields**:
     -   `consecutiveLosses`: A counter used to trigger the Pity Boon protocol.
     -   `lastEventTimestamp`: Used to calculate time decay in the pulse wave.
+    -   `frustration`, `flowState`, `riskAversion`: Floating-point values (0-1) representing the user's current psychological state, which dynamically modulate economic outcomes.

 ### `ChaosCard` & `ActiveSystemEffect`
 -   **Purpose**: `ChaosCard` is the manifest for acquirable Chaos Cards. `ActiveSystemEffect` tracks which temporary, system-wide effects (like theme changes from a card) are currently active for a workspace.